 Because the congregation of the church was rapidly growing, it was decided to erect a new structure.
 In 1898, a new church was built with Father William McGolrick overseeing the project.

 Lightning struck the church and caused a massive fire that totally destroyed the church in Vermillion in 1913.
 With the donation of approximately two acres of land, a new church was erected in the small farming community of Coates.

-From its humble beginnings, St. Agatha is still welcoming those looking for a new spiritual home.
+Today the church is still welcoming those looking for a new spiritual home.
 Come join us and let St. Agatha’s become a special part of your life.

 For more complete historical information of the Church of St. Agatha, please click on the links below.